cognovi-ai/the-cdj/README.Docker.md

 When you're ready, start your application by running:
 `docker compose up --build`.

+Wait for the mongodb container to start running.
+Once it's up, run `node backend/data/seed.js` to seed the container.
+This only needs to be run once because the service uses a volume to persist data on the host.

-Your application will be available at http://localhost:3000.
+Your application will be available at http://localhost:5173.

 ### Deploying your application to the cloud